 1. Club / Competitive road bicycling

 Many persons who readily identify themselves as bicyclists ride in bicycle clubs and/or ride bicycles competitively on the road.
 They also make up a large portion (if not a majority) of bicycle advocates.
 Having a firsthand understanding of their requirements would be a highly desirable so the expert could better satisfy their needs.
-Having ridden in a group and drafted other bicyclists is the critical part of this requirement.
+Having ridden in a group and drafted other bicyclists is the critical part of this requirement.2.
+Bicycle/Transit integration

 Having firsthand experience using a bicycle with mass transit is critical to understanding the detailed needs of persons who wish to use a bicycle with mass transit.
 The candidate should be familiar with the both needs of bicyclists who use a bicycle just to access a transit station and those that also wish to take a bicycle with them on the transit vehicle.
-Better bicycle/transit integration has the potential to open up a whole host of possibilities for bicyclists while providing a new source of riders and revenue for transit agencies.
+Better bicycle/transit integration has the potential to open up a whole host of possibilities for bicyclists while providing a new source of riders and revenue for transit agencies.3.
+Riding with children

 One could argue that this should be a mandatory requirement.
 Understanding the needs of child bicyclists is critical in providing proper bicycle accommodation on select facilities.
 Bicycle facilities where children are likely, or ones where bicyclists have must use a certain route to reach major, vacation or other family-friendly destinations must consider the needs of child bicyclists.
 A prime example of the later would be bicycle access to certain critical bridges.
 These facilities should be made comfortable for children as young as age 10 with adult supervision.
-This experience is also critical when working on Safe Routes to School bicycle projects.
+This experience is also critical when working on Safe Routes to School bicycle projects.4.
+Bicycle touring (preferably unsupported)

 Bicycle tourists have many requirements uniquely different from that of most other bicyclists.
 They will often be totally unfamiliar with the area, roads and trails they are riding through, as they are likely visiting for the first and likely only time.
 As such bicycle tourist might not be aware of the safe scenic route that parallels a dangerous main highway.
 They can travel in excess of 100 miles in a single day and will have bicycles loaded with gear that can reach 100lbs or more.
 Bicycle tourists also require access to dinning and overnight accommodations and advanced knowledge of their precise locations.
 Again, having firsthand experience with bicycle touring would provide the candidate insights into the needs of a unique form of bicycling that is sure to grow as the popularity of bicycling increases overall.